-Answer: The characteristics of business are:
+The characteristics of business are:

-- → Economic Activity: The sole purpose of an business activity is to make money to earn livelihood. - → Sale or exchange of goods and services : Business basically involves sale or exchange of goods and services for a value between the seller and the buyer. - → Dealings in goods and services on a regular basis : Business involves dealings in goods or services on a regular basis.
-One single transaction of sale or purchase, therefore, does not constitute business. - → Profit earning : The main aim of any business activity is to make profit.
-No business can survive for long without earning profit. - → Uncertainty of return: It refers to the lack of knowledge relating to the amount of money that the business is going to earn in a given period.
-Every business invests money to earn money but it is not certain as to what amount of profit will be earned or losses may also occur. - → Element of risk: Risk is the uncertainty associated with an exposure to loss.
-It is caused by some unfavourable or undesirable event.
-No business can altogether do away with risks. - 2.
-Compare business with profession and employment.
+$\rightarrow$ Economic Activity: The sole purpose of an business activity is to make money to earn livelihood.

+$\rightarrow$ Sale or exchange of goods and services: Business basically involves sale or exchange of goods and services for a value between the seller and the buyer.

+$\rightarrow$ Dealings in goods and services on a regular basis: Business involves dealings in goods or services on a regular basis.
+One single transaction of sale or purchase, therefore, does not constitute business.

+$\rightarrow$ Profit earning: The main aim of any business activity is to make profit.
+No business can survive for long without earning profit.

+$\rightarrow$ Uncertainty of return: It refers to the lack of knowledge relating to the amount of money that the business is going to earn in a given period.
+Every business invests money to earn money but it is not certain as to what amount of profit will be earned or losses may also occur.
-Answer:-

-Basis Business Profession Employment Mode of establishment Entrepreneur's decision and other legal formalities, if necessary.
-Membership of a professional body and certificate of practice.
-Appointment letter and service agreement.
-Nature of work Provision of goods and services to the public.
-Rendering of personalized, expert services Performing work as per service contract or rules of service.
-Qualification No minimum qualification is necessary.
-Expertise and training in a specific field is must.
-Qualification and training as prescribed by the employer.
-Reward or return Profit earned.
-Professional fee.
-Salary or wages.
-Capital investment Capital investment required as per size and nature of business.
-Limited capital needed for establishment.
-No capital required.
-Risk Profits are uncertain and irregular; risk is present.
-Fee is generally regular and certain; some risk.
-Fixed and regular pay; no or little risk.
+$\rightarrow$ Element of risk: Risk is the uncertainty associated with an exposure to loss.
+It is caused by some unfavourable or undesirable event.No business can altogether do away with risks.

+2. Compare business with profession and employment.

+Basis Business Profession Employment

+Mode of Entrepreneur's Membership of Appointment

+establishment decision and a professional letter and

+other legal body and service

+formalities, if certificate of agreement.

+necessary. practice.

+Nature of work Provision of Rendering of Performing

+goods and personalized, work as per

+expert services. service contract

+• • • • • • • 1 6

+services to the or rules of

+public. service.

+Qualification No minimum Expertise and Qualification

+qualification is training in a and training as

+necessary. specific field is prescribed

+· must. by the

+employer.

+Reward or Profit earned.
+Professional Salary or

+return fee. wages.

+Capital Capital Limited capital No capital

+investment investment needed for required.

+required as per establishment. -

+size and nature

+of business.

+Risk Profits are Fee is generally Fixed and

+uncertain and regular and regular pay; no

+irregular; risk is certain; some

+present. risk.

+1

-Transfer of interest Transfer possible with some formalities.
+Transfer of Transfer Not possible.
 Not possible.

+interest possible with I Ĩ

+some

+formalities.

+Code of Professional Norms of

-Not possible.
-Code of conduct No code of conduct is prescribed.
-Professional code of conducts is to be followed.
-Norms of behavior laid down by the employer are to be followed.
+conduct conduct is code of

+prescribed. conducts is to down by the

+r be followed. employer are to

+be followed.